NicholasJudge/AI-DeFi/why_decentralize_a_systematic_fund.md

-# Why A Decentralized Fund?
+# Why A Decentralized Systematic Fund?

 The goal of a systematic (algorithmic) fund is to scale a space of well-engineered features so algorithms can turn them into price forecasts, and software can execute trades based on those forecasts.